Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 3. Jim Beam Brands most competitive category by relative market share is “Whiskey” (64%), then “Tequila” (23%) follows.

 4. Tequila is the most active market with CAGR of 11.67% over Q3 2012- Q3 2022 and meantime has the best momentum in growth rate compared to all other categories.

-## Business Recommendation/ Solutions

-- Whiskey: The company should maintain current amount of investment in this category and generate as much as profit as possible.
-And use the capital in other area such as diversification of their production line.

-- Tequila: The company should invest more in this category and try to get as much as market share before the category market growth slow down.

-- Brandy, Cocktails/ RTD, Cordials/ Liqueurs, Vodka, Rum and Gin: Unless there are some other strategic aim, the company should start to gradually divest from these markets and re-allocate the capital to other categories.
-Especially Rum and Gin, as they have the least growth rate (near 0%) since 2012.

 ## Next Step